satisfactorymodding/Documentation/README.md

 The container will automatically serve the built content upon opening for preview in your browser or within VSCode.

+The container will automatically start a file watcher as well, but it doesn't seem to be working correctly in containers.
-Note that you'll need to use `pnpm run build:dev` to update the preview if you make changes.
+You may need to manually run `pnpm run build:dev` to update the preview's contents if you make changes.

+If you are switching between container and local dev you may have to delete the `node_modules` and/or `.pnpm_store` folder.

 ### Manual